...

 • Pesos

 Be sure to leave all your valuables at home.
 But if you forget, be sure to remove your jewelry first!
-You’ll find most cenotes have entrance fees between 100 – 150 pesos per person – cash only, of course.
+You’ll find most have entrance fees between 100 – 150 pesos per person – cash only, of course.
 Most will have changing facilities as well as equipment for rent including flashlights, life vests, and snorkeling equipment.
-You may even find bicycles for rent at the cenote or close-by to explore the surrounding area.
+You may even find bicycles for rent onsite or close-by to explore the surrounding area.
 Depending upon where you are, snacks may be available to purchase as well.

 Facebook